openstack-archive/fuel-plugin-cinder-kaminario/doc/plugin guide/source/installation.rst

 Install Kaminario Cinder Plugin
 ===============================

-Before you install Kaminario Cinder Plugin.
-You must have the Fuel Master node installed and configured before you can install the plugin.
+Before you install Kaminario Cinder Plugin ensure that you have installed and configured the Fuel Master node.
 Typically, you install a Fuel plugin before you deploy an OpenStack environment.

 **To install Kaminario Cinder Plugin:**